ziotom78/raytracing_course/tomasi-ray-tracing-13a.md

 -   Consequently, our format for describing scenes is of type LL(1) because:

-    1. The syntax is analyzed by reading one token at a time and proceeding in order;
+    1. The syntax is analyzed by reading one token after another, in order;
-    2. It may be necessary to check the type of the token following the current one, but no more than that.
+    2. It may be necessary to check the type of the **one** token following the current one, but no more than that.

 # Why LL(1)?